 HOW CAN YOU CONDUCT A STUDY WITH MATR TWINS?

-In order to conduct a study with the MATR, please contact the MATR Administrator, Emily Lilley, at 804-828-8138 or by email at email@example.com.
-She can help you determine the MATR’s role in your project as well as iron out study recruitment and design details.
+In order to conduct a study with the MATR, please contact the MATR Administrator at firstname.lastname@example.org to help determine the MATR’s role in your project as well as iron out study recruitment and design details.
 After your initial discussion, you will then need to complete the MATR study proposal form found here.